hackatonITakademy/Documentation/README.md

 }
 ```

-Get reports for an user with access_token :
+Get reports for a user with access_token :
 `GET : api/report/user`

 ## Users